R. Eric Solem

 Judy is a Denver native.
 She joined the firm in 2016.
 She brought with her 25 years of extensive experience in probate administration, estate planning and office management while working as a paralegal/office manager for Edward B. Lee & Associates, Deputy Public Administrator for Arapahoe County.

-Sarah joined the firm in 2015 and brings with her approximately 16 years of experience.
-She works on probate litigation matters as well as general estate planning for our clients.
+Sarah joined the firm in 2015 and has approximately 16 years of legal experience.
+She currently provides assistance with probate litigation matters, estate planning including guardianships and conservatorships.
 She received her B.A.
 (Business) from Metropolitan State University Denver in 2004.
-Prior to joining our firm Sarah worked for ALG Attorneys, Hamilton, Faatz & Waller, P.C., and Farrell & Seldin, Sarah works closely with our litigation team as well as our estate planning and guardianship and conservatorship cases.
+Prior to joining our firm Sarah worked for a cherry creek law firm who specialized in employment, government contracting and aviation.
+Sarah also has experience in state appointed criminal cases as well as debt collection matters.

 Virginia "Ginny" Brookhouser

 Ginny joined the firm in 2015.
 She received her B.A.
 (Foreign Languages) from the University of Denver.
-She is fluent in Spanish and French.
-Prior to joining the firm, Ginny worked for Energy and Resource Consulting Group, LLC, Harvey Economics, and Denver Gold Group.
+She is fluent in Spanish and speak French.
+Prior to joining the firm, Ginny worked for Energy and Resource Consulting Group, LLC, Harvey Economics and the Denver Gold Group.
 Ginny maintains a special interest in elder care issues and drafting estate planning documents for our clients.

 Katie E. Solem